ASVspoof 2021: Towards Spoofed and Deepfake Speech Detection in the Wild: Challenge Overall Results

-\subsection{Challenge Overall Results}
+\section{Challenge Overall Results}

-We present full statistical results on progress and evaluation sets in Table \ref{tab:LA_results}, \ref{tab:PA_results} and \ref{tab:DF_results}, for LA, PA and DF scenarios respectively.
+We present full numerical results on progress and evaluation sets in Table \ref{tab:LA_results}, \ref{tab:PA_results} and \ref{tab:DF_results}, for LA, PA and DF scenarios respectively.
 Same as last section, the team IDs are kept consistent with ones used in the main paper.
 The IDs starting with `B' are IDs of the baseline systems provided by us, for comparability concern.
 For LA and PA we present both t-DCF and EER results, while for DF we report EERs.
+Detailed description and analysis on the results are presented in our workshop paper\footnote{\url{https://www.isca-speech.org/archive/asvspoof_2021/yamagishi21_asvspoof.html}}.